chris284891/TriviaGame/README.md

 - The third function(done) handles all the tallying up of the score based on correct and incorrect answers
 - The fourth function(results) handles the display of the results screen

+# Bug fix
+Couldn't get end screen to append because I was removing whole div and patched problem with adding a whole new div and appending end screen to that instead.

 # Tech
 - jQuery
 - Timer